×

 Microcline Vs Chrysotile Fracture

 Fracture is an important parameter when you compare Microcline and Chrysotile Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Microcline Vs Chrysotile fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Fracture observed in Microcline is Gems, Uneven and Uneven.
+Fracture observed in Microcline is Uneven.
 Chrysotile fracture is Fibrous.

 Microcline Vs Chrysotile Luster